roddas/unb/README.md

-# data-structure
+# Data Structutes
-Random codes from the Data Structure I couse
+In this repository I share some of the basics Data Structures I learned.
+I hope it can be useful for you.